 In 1991 they became affiliated to the University of Exeter, which accredited it to run undergraduate and postgraduate programmes leading to degree awards of the University.

-In 2007 Marjon received Taught Degree Awarding Powers which provided it with University College status, and now officially operate as the University of St Mark & St John.
+In 2007 Marjon received Taught Degree Awarding Powers which provided it with University College status, and it now officially operates as Plymouth Marjon University

 The first Vice-Chancellor and Chief Executive of the University, Professor Cara Aitchison, was appointed in 2013.

-Rated the best University in the UK for social mobility (Graduate Social Mobility Index), St Mark & St John is also rated among the UK top 10 universities for overall student satisfaction, according to the Times University Guide 2014.
+Plymouth Marjon University is rated among the UK top 10 universities for overall student satisfaction, according to the Complete University Guide 2021.

 Maximise your employability

-The University has created a number of industry links and partnerships to assist your employability – with over 94% of students in employment or further study within six months of graduating, (HESA, 2014).
+The University has created a number of industry links and partnerships to assist your employability.

 KEY FACULTY STAFF